 I try as much as possible to apply terminologies to common day terms, and use relatable examples so you can remember better.
-I am also a big believer in practice, practice and more practice, so, every lesson inside this course has a practice quiz (with multiple possible attempts) at the end.
-At the end of every chapter, you get a test to check your understanding of that chapter.
+I am also a big believer in practice, practice and more practice, so I have included lots of practice quizzes (test your knowledge!) to help you practice 🤓.
+At the end of every chapter, you get a test (Chapter Exam) to check your understanding of that chapter.
+You will also get exams that will include 2 or 3 chapters, to see how well you are combining the knowledge you are acquiring.

 Questions for the quizzes, tests, and module exams are pulled from a question bank of over 3000 questions, that is continually updated.